kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

 type Initializer struct {
     // Name is the identifier of the initializer.
 It will be added to the
     // object that needs to be initialized.
-    // Name should be fully qualified.
+    // Name should be fully qualified, e.g., alwayspullimages.kubernetes.io, where
+    // "alwayspullimages" is the name of the webhook, and kubernetes.io is the name
+    // of the organization.
     // Required
     Name string `json:"name"`